-Create two high quality dedicated east-west bus corridors on Customs Street/Fanshawe Street and Wellesley Street, with fewer, higher quality and safer stops.
+Create two high quality dedicated east-west bus corridors on Customs Street and Wellesley Street, with fewer, higher quality and safer stops.

-Establish dedicated facilities for urban and inter-regional bus passengers.
+Establish off-street facilities for urban and inter-regional bus passengers.
 These facilities would include safe and comfortable waiting spaces, facilities for drivers, and bus charging facilities.
 Possible locations for these are in the Wynyard Quarter, Beach Road, Learning Quarter and Downtown areas.

 Make changes to services so that bus routes run through the city centre rather than only to the city centre.
-This would free up at least 1 kilometre of kerbside space that could be used for people to share and enjoy.
+This would free up at least 1km of kerb side space that could be used for people to share and enjoy.